 Being a Sustainable/Conscientious Traveler

 As travel continues to bring more and more tourists to developing countries, their tourism industry grows.
 As wonderful as it is to provide economic stimulation to a country, there are certainly some drawbacks to the flood of new businesses within them.
 Here’s how I like to be a “conscientious” traveller, someone aware of my footprint left in a country.
+For a full write up of sustainable tourism, check out this post.

 Water bottles are AWFUL for the environment, and while I understand that you need to drink filtered water, I am NOT an advocate of buying plastic water bottles.
 Instead, I like to filter my own water.
 My family has used our SteriPEN for years.
 It’s an incredibly useful little device and is well worth the money.
 Personally, however, the LifeStraw is my favourite filter.
 It’s easy to carry, use, and maintain, and you can literally drink from ANY water source (trust me, I’ve used it in some very sketchy puddles/places).
 I picked it up for my gap year, and it’s become a travel essential when travelling to a place where clean water is not guaranteed!